Small business owners make up for a majority of the working class around the world. Here are some numbers to support this claim:

 1) Develop A Plan

-Systematically proceeding towards your goal can help avoid any kind of confusion and keep the workflow smooth.
+Systematically proceeding towards your goal can help avoid any kind of marketing problems and keep the workflow smooth.

 A basic marketing plan would involve: